 Program type reporting is required for this program.
-All program sites expenses are aggregated and reported in one column.
+All revenues received and expenses incurred for this program are aggregated and reported in one column.
 The Program/Site Identification Number is created by using the first four digits of the agency code and the last three digits of the program code.
+Revenue should be reported on CFR-1 Line 72 Medicaid.